Liiesl/ManhwaOCR-docs/src/pages/faq.md

 ### General

-**Q: Is My Desktop App free?**
+**Q: Is Easy Scanlate free?**

-A: Yes, My Desktop App is free for personal use.
+A: Yes, Easy Scanlate is free for personal use.
 For commercial licensing, please see our pricing page.

 **Q: What operating systems are supported?**